Police investigating after Montreal woman calls out anti-Semitic video posted to TikTok

 A man responded to the callout with his own video, saying in French, “I’m not Jewish, but I want to adopt one.”

-“I even made them a bed so that they can feel at home,” said the man in the video, opening his kitchen oven to show a pillow and blankets, referencing how Jews were burned to death by the Nazis during the Holocaust.
+“I even made them a bed so that they can feel at home,” said the man in the video, opening his kitchen oven to show a pillow and blankets, referencing the large crematoria used to dispose of the bodies of Jewish people killed by Nazis during the Holocaust.

 Lauren Lieberman, a member of Montreal’s Jewish community, called out the post, which has since been removed.